jiaohehu/NPreview/DOC-autoruby.md

 Nitrile comes with a limited set of Japanese Kanji Character vocabulary and its phonetic pronunciation in Hiragana.
 It will allow for auto rubifying of Kanji characters in the SAMP block only.
 Since this process is expensive, it needs to be enabled.
-To enable it, set the 'sampruby' config flag to 'true'.
+To enable it, set the 'rubify' config flag to 'true'.

-    % !NTR sampruby = true
+    % !NTR rubify = true

-Auto rubifying is done by using a built-in database of some known Japanese text strings and its associated pronunciations (ruby strings)

-    簡単　－＞　かんたん

-The Parser::buildRubyMap() is called once to initialize an array of items where each element is a two-item array.
-Two-item array contains the short japanses text and its phonetic part, for example, 簡単 and かんたん.
-Note the methed is named to return a map but it does not return a JavaScript Map object.
-It returns an Array.

-The Array that is returned is assigned to be a member of the Parser Object itself, named this.rubymap.

-The this.rubymap member is accessed as read-only by Parser::rubify to search and and see if any of the known short Japanese text appears in the 'src' string that is the input argument of the function call Parser::rubify.
-The goal of Parser::rubify() method is to return a new string that is
+Auto rubifying is done by placing the phonetic component as the ruby text for some Japanese kanji characters.
+Nitrile has some limit set of vocabularies each with a matching phonetic component.
+The entire vocabulary set is implemented as a JavaScript array that is initialized at part of the initialization.
+Each entry of this array is an array of two elements, with the first element being the vocabulary, and the second being its phonetic counter part.
+Following is what one of the entry look like:

+    [ "簡単","かんたん" ]

+The 'nitrile-preview-rubymap.json' file contains a list of Japanese verbs and Yi-adjectives for which the vocabularies will be built upon.
+Depending on the specific type of verbs, such as "vsuru", "v1", each entry will generate a one or more vocabularies, depending on how the verb or Yi-adjective is conjugated.

+The 'Parser::buildRubyMap()' is called once to initialize the database and its return value is assigned to 'Parser::rubymap' member.

+During translation, if 'config.autoruby' flag is set to true, each line of the SAMP block is scanned for possible appearance of one of the candidate vocabularies stored in 'Parser::rubymap'.
+If a candidate vocabulary is found, Nitrile will call the virtual function 'this.extractRubyItems()' for returning a string suitable for the translation of the target translation.
+The Parser class does not provide implementation for this method.
+The derived class for LATEX or HTML does.

+For example, an input string that is:

+    This is 簡単.

+Will be translated to HTML such as:

     This is <ruby><rb>簡単</rb><rt>かんたん</rt></ruby>.

-For an input string that is:

-    This is 簡単.

-Given that 簡単 is a know entry in Parser::rubymap.

-The Parser::rubify() is used for both LATEX and HTML generation.
-Since these two formats are different, Parser::rubify() calls a virtual method

-    this.extractRubyItems()

-to actually build the following string:

-    <ruby><rb>簡単</rb><rt>かんたん</rt></ruby>

-This construction of this string is implemented by Html::extraRubyItems() method.
-The Latex::extraRubyItems() method implements a different string that is:
+For LATEX the translated string is the following:

     \ruby{簡単}{かんたん}

-There is a duplication of the code in the implementation of the

-    Html::extraRubyItems(), and
-    Html::extraRubyItems()

-methods.

-One of the important piece of the logic is to figure out the boundary of the phonetic component.
-This is because not all part of the short Japanese text need to be placed a phonetic part at the top.
-Only the kanji's do.
+One of the important goal of the extractRubyItems() method is to figure out the boundaries of the kanji and non-kanji characters.
+For example, for the Following

-For example, the 'rubymap' will hold one of the entry that is
+entry:

     "近く","ちかく"

-The style of phoneticize the Japanese phrase is to add ちか at the top of 近, and leave the く untouched.
+The vocabulary consists of a kanji and a Hiragana.
+The kanji 近 will be assigned the ruby text of ちか and the Hiragana く is left untouched.
 So for HTML generation the returned string from Html::extraRubyItems() should be:

     <ruby><rb>近</rb><rt>ちか</rt><rb>く</rb><rt></rt></ruby>